mingaldrichgan/CustomSettingsForDevs/app/src/mods/README.md

 I'm assuming you know what to do with this.
-Things are already made easy so I'm not going to guide you step by step...well...I will guide you thoguh...
+Things are already made easy so I'm not going to guide you step by step...well...I will guide you though...